oodum/Game-Engine-Implementation-Midterm/README.md

 Observer: in Assets/_Project/_Scripts/Input/PlayerInputProcessor
 The input processor is a scriptableobject that incorporates itself with the default input actions (IPlayerInputActions.IPlayerActions).
 When an input is received, it'll broadcast the input through an Action
 This was implemented in the player controller.

+Factory: BulletFactory in Assets/_Project/_Scripts/BulletFactory The factory pattern is, when called, creates a bullet at a position and shoots it in a direction.
+This is called from the playercontroller